Türkiye, Qatar sign 11 cooperation agreements to enhance ties

-Türkiye and Qatar inked 11 new cooperation deals in the eighth meeting of the Supreme Strategic Committee in Istanbul, Trend reports citing Daily Sabah.
+Türkiye and Qatar inked 11 new cooperation deals in the eighth meeting of the Supreme Strategic Committee in Istanbul on Friday, Trend reports citing Daily Sabah.

 The agreements cover cooperation in various fields, including diplomacy, media, culture and disaster and emergency management.